 I was scrolling through Pinterest one day and found the Christian Body Image Awareness Quiz.
-Out of curiosity, I took the quiz and it confirmed something I already kind of knew: I have a problem.
+Out of curiosity, I took the 5-Day Email Challenge and it confirmed something I already kind of knew: I have a problem.

 No one would be able to tell, but I struggle daily with my body image.
 I don’t wear trendy clothes, rarely wear jewelry and only wear make up on special occasions.
 Who would think I care so much about the way I look?

 My husband thinks I’m crazy.
 He does not understand how I could possibly have a problem with body image.
 He thinks I’m perfect just the way I am (Silly man).
 My friends don’t get it either.
 When I make a comment about my thunder thighs or mom gut they just roll their eyes.

 What they (and I) often fail to understand is that it doesn’t matter how I look–it was never really about that.
 It is about more than wanting to look good.
 It is about trying to feel accepted in a way that only God can do for me.

 I often find myself ducking behind shelves at the grocery store because I have spotted someone I knew from high school.
 I hide because I am ashamed of the way I look: ashamed of my yoga pants, unkempt hair, and the weight I have put on over the past 12 years.

 Wait: didn’t God say something about letting our light shine?
 How am I supposed to do that from behind a cart of French bread?

 Matthew 5:14-16The Message (MSG)